Young lesbian couple traveling and exploring city on vacation.

 Average November temperature: 27°C

-November marks the very beginning of Malaysia’s dry season, making it a great month to visit its vibrant capital, Kuala Lumpur.
-This thriving city has so much to offer visitors – no matter if you’re backpacking on a budget or want a more luxurious experience.
+November is the beginning of Malaysia’s dry season, making it a great month to visit its vibrant capital, Kuala Lumpur.
+The city has so much to offer, whether you’re backpacking on a budget or want a luxurious experience.

 Speaking of luxury, you’ll be able to afford to stay somewhere pretty swish in Kuala Lumpur.
-That’s because the average hotel prices sit at just a measly £32 per night.
-Eating out is also typically very friendly on the wallet – especially if you make the rounds of the city’s incredible food markets.
+The average hotel prices sit at just £32 per night.
+Eating out is also typically very friendly on the wallet, especially at the city’s incredible food markets.

 When it comes to sightseeing in Kuala Lumpur, there’s a few must-sees.
 This includes the iconic Petronas Twin Towers and the ornate King’s Palace.
-Just make sure you carry an umbrella with you in case of an unexpected shower!
+Just make sure you carry an umbrella with you in case of an unexpected rain shower.

 4. Taipei City, Taipei